 Are mineral sunscreens better for the environment than chemical sunscreens?

 All of our sunscreens avoid these ingredients to minimise our environmental impact.
 However, mineral based sunscreen made with zinc oxide and titanium dioxide are also a good shout when it comes to being reef friendly with your suncare.
-These ingredients cause less harm to coral and have no link to coral bleaching.

 If you’re still here after all that, and wanting to help protect the coral reefs we’ve got some quick tips for ya’: